JustServe-Resources/Documentation/src/docs/en/Workflows/Help-Requests.md

   theme: neo-dark
 ---
 flowchart TD
-    n1["User expresses a concern or a need with a project"] --> n17["Does the User provide sufficiently clear information for you to understand their needs and context?"] n2@{ label: "Is there an article in the resource hub that answers the user's needs?" } -- Yes --> n3["Is the article unclear, out of date, or in need of other edits?"] n2 -- No --> n4@{ label: "Write a new article which answers this user's needs or concern" }
+    n1["User expresses a concern or a need with a project"] --> n30@{ label: "The user's type is a tech specialist or area specialist" }
+    n2@{ label: "Is there an article in the resource hub that answers the user's needs?" } -- Yes --> n3["Is the article unclear, out of date, or in need of other edits?"] n2 -- No --> n4@{ label: "Write a new article which answers this user's needs or concern" }
     n3 -- Yes --> n5["Improve the documentation"]